jaymcgavren/jaymcgavren.github.io/_posts/2026-05-17-using-claude-code-to-migrate-to-chezmoi.markdown

 `plan` makes Claude spell out everything it's going to do, without doing anything.
 Switch to `default` when you're ready to start changing files and taking other actions, but you'll be asked prior to each.
 Switch to `acceptEdits` if you trust that Claude understands the task, and it will edit files without asking you first.

-Because I'm in `plan` mode, it will spell out its plan for me:
+Because I'm in `plan` mode, it will spell out its plan for me before taking any action:

 ``` text
 Here is Claude's plan: